jtrauer/epi_model_r/README.md

 There are currently three options for calculating the rate of birth implemented in SUMMER (although further approaches may be introduced in the future).
 The currently implemented options are:
-* no_birth: No births/recruitment is implemented
+* no_birth: No births/recruitment is implemented.
+This will result in a declining population over time if either infection-related deaths or population-wide mortality are also implemented.
-* add_crude_birth_rate: The parameter "crude_birth_rate" is multiplied by the total population size to determine the birth/recruitment rate
+* add_crude_birth_rate: The parameter "crude_birth_rate" is multiplied by the total population size to determine the birth/recruitment rate.
+This will result in the population increasing over time if the birth rate is higher than all death rates (including infection-related deaths and population-wide mortality).
-* replace_deaths: Under this approach the total rate of all deaths to be tracked throughout model integration (which is implemented automatically if this approach is requested) and these deaths re-enter the model as births Whichever approach is adopted, births then accrue to the compartment nominated by the user as the entry_compartment, which is assumed to be "susceptible" by default.
+* replace_deaths: Under this approach the total rate of all deaths to be tracked throughout model integration (which is implemented automatically if this approach is requested) and these deaths re-enter the model as births.
+This will result in a stable population over time, or a "closed" model in epidemiological terms.
+Whichever approach is adopted, births then accrue to the compartment nominated by the user as the entry_compartment, which is assumed to be "susceptible" by default.

 ### Death rates
 In addition to the disease/infection-specific death rates that are implemented individually as mentioned above, users may request a universal, population-wide death rate to be added to all compartments.
-This can be achieved by specifying the parameter "universal_death_rate" in the parameters submitted to the model.
+This can be achieved by specifying the parameter "universal_death_rate" in the parameters submitted to the model, which may be specified as a constant or time-variant parameter.
-If this parameter name is not provided, it will be taken to be zero.
+If this parameter name is not provided, it will be taken to be zero by default.
+The universal death rate can also be altered for population groups (eg. age groups) in stratified versions of the model.

 ### Outputs
 Once integration has completed, the class will have an attribute called outputs to represent the compartment sizes